 Datapages makes digitized documents available in multiple electronic formats through our main services: the Archives, Search and Discovery, and the GIS Map Publishing Program.
 Downloadable products, CDs and DVDs are also available through the AAPG Store.

 The AAPG/Datapages Combined Publications Database, known as the “Archives,” started in 1996 to provide users with easy access to thousands of documents.
 Since then the database has grown tremendously!
 Now offering papers in 41 collections from 37 geological publishers, the Archives allows users to search-and-retrieve whatever they need, all through one easy-to-use interface!

 There are two different ways to access the Archives.
 The first option grants full access to organizations through a 12-month Archives subscription plan.
 For more information on subscribing, click here.
 (AAPG members may be eligible for a group discount.
 This applies to single user subscriptions only and is not available for company use.
-For more information about this special member offer click here to go to AAPG Members Only.)
+For more information about this special member offer click here to go to AAPG Members User Log In.)

 The second option allows individuals to search the identical Archives for free -- and pay only for what they download -- through our transactional (pay-per-view) website.
 This is the optimum program for individuals or small organizations who do not think they will have enough search volume to justify a 12-month subscription.

 For a full list of our Collections see our Partners page.

 Search and Discovery is a publicly accessible, online electronic journal for exploration and production geoscientists.
 Search and Discovery offers short papers on the latest “discovery thinking” by the industry’s most creative people, stylized papers as condensed from poster sessions at major scientific meetings, and meeting paper abstracts from all AAPG conferences and conferences of many other organizations.